-The Khabarovskaya CHP Plant IV is 320.8MW gas fired power project.
+The Khabarovskaya CHP Plant IV is 410MW gas fired power project.
 It is planned in Khabarovsk Krai, Russia.
-According to GlobalData, who tracks and profiles over 170,000 power plants worldwide, the project is currently at the permitting stage.
+According to GlobalData, who tracks and profiles over 170,000 power plants worldwide, the project is currently at the under construction stage.
 It will be developed in a single phase.
-The project construction is likely to commence in 2024 and is expected to enter into commercial operation in 2025.
+Post completion of the construction, the project is expected to get commissioned in 2027.
 Buy the profile here.

 Description